 Police Killing: A case where a person dies as a result of being chased, beaten, arrested, restrained, shot, pepper sprayed, tasered, or otherwise harmed by police officers, whether on-duty or off-duty, intentional or accidental.

 A victim was coded as Unarmed in the database if they were one or more of the following:

-A victim was coded as Vehicle in the database if they were one or more of the following:
+A victim was coded as having a Vehicle as a weapon if they were one or more of the following:

-- a driver being chased at high speed by police (they could be considered a threat to others by driving at such reckless speeds)
+a driver being chased at high speed by police when police killed them (they could be considered a threat to others by driving at such reckless speeds)

 A person was coded as Allegedly Armed in the database if they: